Wondering about Software as a Service SaaS architecture?

 An in-house, thick client, or on-premise application will always run quicker than a product being delivered over the internet.

 When selecting a SaaS product, and for example, with the advent of the GDPR, businesses must pay special attention in terms of where any SaaS implementation stores data in the cloud.
 Each jurisdiction has its own legislative policies and acts when sensitive data is being processed or stored.

 Key Components of a SaaS Platform

-A key part of developing your latest SaaS product is to determine with key components or features that users will expect as standard.
+A key part of developing your latest SaaS product is to determine which key components or features users will expect as standard.
 Features will understandably be driven by market and user community demands but there are some key components that users expect.